antarctica/lantern/docs/implementation-csw.md

 ## CSW backing databases

-CSW servers are backed using PostGIS (Postgres) databases.
-In production, these are provided by BAS IT (via the central Postgres database `bsldb`).
-Credentials for this database are stored in the MAGIC 1Password shared vault.
+CSW servers are backed using PostGIS (Postgres) databases - see the [Infrastructure](/docs/infrastructure.md#databases) documentation for details.

 In local development environments, a local PostGIS database configured in `docker-compose.yml` is used.